-Free or Reduced Price Meal Application, although it is not required to apply, will be processed as normal for families who may qualify for benefits.
-To see if you qualify please select Income Eligibility Guidelines for the 2021-2022 School Year on this page.
-Eligibility determinations, from approved applications are used for tracking purposes by the school and state agencies for any additional benefits that may be provided by the state.
-Any eligibility for the current school year will also carry over for the first 30 operating days of the upcoming school year.
+Eligibility determinations, from Free or Reduced Price Meal applications, are used for tracking purposes by the school and state agencies for benefits that may be provided by the state.
+Any approved eligibility for the current school year will also carry over for the first 30 operating days of the upcoming school year.

 To view our interactive menu, please visit www.sdst.nutrislice.com